aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

     y[i+1] = y[i] + np.dot(L,y[i])*dt + b*dt
 ```

-Make a comment here on how numpy arrays make the code so much easier to write compared to manipulating each components.
+BK or Liza: Make a comment here on how numpy arrays make the code so much easier to write compared to manipulating each components.

 Let's display our results graphically: